Pause Background Video Play Background Video

 Information Systems, MS

-Develop, Protect, and Manage IT Systems
+Design, Implement, and Manage IT Systems with Cutting-Edge Tools

 Want to jump start your degree?
 If you’re a current UM-Dearborn undergraduate student and you’ve been admitted to the master’s program, you can take up to six graduate credits during your final undergraduate semester.